Paul, Joanne, Julie, Matt & the team at pjd real estate are your local trusted real estate agents.

 Hints and tips to help you capitalise on your presentation and the quality of your photography.

-A professional consultation with your photographer can be arranged by us, or directly with Angela when she contacts you to plan your shoot.
+A professional consultation with your photographer can be arranged by us, or directly with the photographer when he/she contacts you to plan your shoot.

 Give your home a good clean the day before.
 Include all windows, tidy the front and rear gardens, mow lawns and trim trees and bushes.